 - Flowering Season: Bloom time is mid summer right through the fall.
 Even the spent flower spikes are interesting.

-- Corms: Although sold as bulbs, Liatris are actually corms – swollen dormant parts of the stem.
+- Corms: Liatris are grown from corms – swollen dormant parts of the stem.
 They send up long shoots first which have a flower spike which just seems to keep growing and growing.
 Choose large corms and you will get better flowers.

 - Soil conditions: They will grown in pretty much any but mine have done well in well draining soil amended with organic matter.